 Innovation

-Ron Bauer Entrepreneurship And Creativity During Social Distancing
+Ron Bauer Entrepreneurship and Business Creativity Tips

 The COVID-19 pandemic has been disastrous for the global economy, is projected to push international growth into negative territory at -3% for 2020, which would signify the worst recession since the Great Depression.

-Even with help for small business and the self-employed as many as 33% of small businesses may never reopen according to the State of Small Business report commissioned by Facebook.
+Plus even with help for small business and the self-employed as many as 33% of small businesses may never reopen according to the State of Small Business report commissioned by Facebook.
 The report casts serious doubt on the bullish calls being made by some politicians and economists on how quickly the global economy will recover.

-Venture Capitalist and fellow Entrepreneur, Ron Bauer, co-founder of Turkana Energy, one of Canada’s most successful oil and gas exploration companies says.
-At the same time, the demise of many small businesses is real; there still is entrepreneurialism happening at a high rate and that it may be a golden age for innovation.
+Venture Capitalist and fellow Entrepreneur, Ron Bauer, co-founder of Turkana Energy, one of Canada’s most successful oil and gas exploration companies say.
+At the same time, the demise of many small businesses is real; there still is entrepreneurialism happening at a high rate and it may be a golden age for innovation.

 Turkana Energy merged with Africa Oil Corp in July 2009 in the middle of the 2008/2009 Global Financial Crisis during a previous economic crisis, subsequently seeing the merged entity grow more than a CAD 3 Billion market capitalization during one of the hottest oil & gas markets of the last century.